Special Gift Offer

 Most Reliable

-We finally come to a product more suitable for professional needs.
-This trimmer head is the latest addition to the Milwaukee product line and is considered to work better on the latest models!
-The installation process is well guided and easy to handle!
-You can choose between a 0.08 and 0.095 inches thick string line to put into the head and start trimming the weeds of your yard!
+Finally, here's a product more suitable for professional needs.
+This trimmer head is the latest addition to the Milwaukee product line and works better on the latest models.
+The installation process is clearly explained and easy.
+You can choose between a 0.08- and 0.095-inch-thick string line for the head to trim weeds in your yard.

-We love its 20 feet capacity which allows for you to trim 16 inches of area in a single pass.
-Simply bump the product into the ground and you’re all good to go!
+We love its 20-foot capacity, which allows you to trim 16 inches of an area in a single pass.
+Simply place the trimmer on the ground and you’re good to go.

 Pros